Zephyr75/Zephyr75/README.md

 ### Hi there 👋
+I'm Antoine, a French computer science student passionate about the science behind making games!
+I love experimenting with new technologies in my personal projects.

+Some of my best projects include:
+- 🏎️ [overdrive](https://github.com/Zephyr75/overdrive) : a work-in-progress game engine created using OpenGL and supporting a custom export format to fully integrate with Blender scenes.
+- 🛰️ [road classifier](https://github.com/Zephyr75/road-classifier-satellite) : a machine learning computer vision project to identify roads from satellite images, the link will be available soon.
+- ⚔️ [elysium](https://github.com/Zephyr75/elysium) : a solo-developed adventure game made with Unity about rebellion against an illegitimate dictator
+- 🧠 [platformer AI](https://github.com/Zephyr75/platfornerAI) : a PyGame project to teach an AI to play a randomly generated platformer
+- 🤖 [subject 77](https://github.com/Zephyr75/subject77) : a solo-developed Game Jam game made in 24 hours for Orbital Game Jam 2023, music by jadtl

+Did I mention I ❤️ Blender?
+You can find some of my artistic work on my [artstation](https://www.artstation.com/zephyr74).

 <!--
 **Zephyr75/Zephyr75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.